 The Damariscotta region is home to the Pemaquid Point Light in Bristol, famous for the dramatic granite cliffs that surround it.
 And the Damariscotta River is a boating and fishing hotspot.
 It has a thriving aqua‐culture industry that produces Pemaquid oysters and the sweet local mussels that are popular in area restaurants.
 Fresh seafood reigns supreme in the Damariscotta region.

 It’s also home to one of Maine's popular, classic diners; Moody'son Route 1 in Waldoboro.
 Another landmark restaurant isMorse's Kraut House where, as the name suggests, sauerkraut has been made since 1918 and now includes the Euro deli and cafe, famous for its excellent German fare.

 Each fall, you have a chance to see daring people in pumpkin-boats float down the Damariscotta River.
 The Damariscotta Pumpkinfest celebrates the gourd with painted pumpkins, a pie-eating contest, and the quirky pumpkin regatta, with huge pumpkins hollowed out, and floated or motored down the river.

-Downtown Damariscotta is reminiscent of hometown main streets of old, but refreshingly up-to-date with interesting shops, restaurants, a community theater and home to the first Reny's Department Store which opened in 1949.
+Downtown Damariscotta is filled with interesting shops, restaurants, a community theater and the first Reny's Department Store, which opened in 1949.
 Since then, Reny's has become a Maine institution with a total of 14 stores throughout the state.